CannerCMS/docs.canner.io/docs/schema-layout-tags.md

 ### &lt;Condition /&gt;

-Control the children field is hidden or disabled.
+Control the children field whether is meeting a certain condition.
 It has two properties `match` and `defaultMode`, the former is a function with two arguments `value` and `operator`.
 If the `match` function returns true, the children field will show as normal, or it will behave as the specific defaultMode, such as `hidden` or `disabled`.

+- `value`: You could access all the data in the same block, could use to determine whether it should render or not.
+- `operator`: The action of the first level.

 For examples, if you want to show the field `address` only when users choose the delivery service, you can use `<Condition />` like below: